KjellConnelly/react-native-musicplayercontroller/README.md

 Sorry - I don't know how to use rnpm link, or react-native link yet.
 Maybe todo?

 ## Usage
- A) Users must pick a song/playlist from their device at least once before they can play back within your app.
+ A) Users must pick a song/playlist from their device at least once before they can play audio from within your app.
+Without user selection, iOS apps have no access to their music library.

 We'll save the memory of this track for you between app usage.
 It will be saved to NSUserDefaults (iOS), and thus will be erased when they delete the app.
 Or it will be overwritten when they choose a new track/playlist.
 Currently, this code only allows for one song/playlist to be saved between users picking them.

+Here's how to present the Music Picker modally:
 ```javascript
 MusicPlayerController.presentPicker((metadata)=>{
       // Successfully saved MPMediaItemCollection to NSUserDefaults.